 In principle, information limitations could cause a household to underestimate or overestimate pollution exposure and its health effects.
 We suspect that cases of underestimation are widespread in practice, and we offer several pieces of evidence in support of this.
-First, consider the way science has generally progressed: scientists tend to discover new biological pathways for damages, rather than finding new health benefits of emissions or ruling out previously-believed pathways for damages.
-In the United States, industries can typically use new chemicals until damages have been documented by the EPA - suggesting that, ex post, the US tends to discover that exposure was worse than thought.
+First, consider the way science has generally progressed: scientists frequently discover new biological pathways for health damages.
+In the United States, industries can typically use new chemicals until damages have been documented by the EPA - which suggests that, ex post, the US tends to discover that exposure was worse than thought.